-A deferred tax liability of \$0.2 million as of March 31, 2015 and December 31, 2014 is included in our consolidated balance sheets in relation to real estate asset basis differences of property subject to the Texas margin tax and certain prepaid expenses of our TRS.
+A deferred tax liability of \$0.2 million as of March 31, 2016 and December 31, 2015 is included in our consolidated balance sheets in relation to real estate asset basis differences of property subject to the Texas margin tax and certain prepaid expenses of our TRS.

 Income tax expense is recorded in other income (expense), net in our consolidated statements of comprehensive income.
-For each of the three months ended March 31, 2015 and 2014 we recorded an income tax expense of \$0.1 million.
+For each of the three months ended March 31, 2016 and 2015 we recorded income tax expense of \$0.1 million.